levkk/rwf/docs/docs/controllers/index.md

 }
 ```

 The `Controller` trait is asynchronous.
 Support for async traits in Rust is still incomplete, so we use the [`async_trait`](https://docs.rs/async_trait) library to make it easy to use.
 The trait itself has a few methods, most of which have reasonable defaults.
-The only methodthat needs to be written by hand is `async fn handle()`.
+The only method that needs to be written by hand is `async fn handle()`.

 #### `handle`